To Read or Not to Read: Fact or Fiction?

 In every class and in every school there are "the readers" - children who effortlessly devour books, one after another, never seeming to lose their love of books - and then there are the "reluctant" readers, those who struggle to find a subject matter of interest or a style that they enjoy.
 Often the reluctant readers will hook onto a series of books that are not "on the list", but we fail to recognise that when they do this, they have cleared a massive hurdle: to read or not to read.

 In our increasingly technological existence, it has undoubtedly become harder to find a quiet corner to escape to for a moment with a book.
 Distraction tends to be an arm's length away at most, and that distraction is not usually an e-reader, a paperback or a newspaper.
-With social media dominating the lives of younger generations, demands on our children's time are many and so it becomes harder to carve out any time for extra reading that doesn't spring from the classroom.
+With social media encroaching on all of our lives, the demands on our children's time are many and it becomes harder to carve out any time for extra reading that doesn't spring from the classroom.

 As a parent of the two 'types' of reader, I speak from experience when I say DO NOT GIVE UP!
 The reluctant reader in my house was slow to start but both children loved being read to.
 I would read at supper time and at bedtime: classics like The Hobbit or Roald Dahl, poetry or a popular book like a Chris Ryan novel.
-And audio CDs at bedtime were never to be scoffed at: stories were being told all the time.
+And audio CDs at bedtime were encouraged too.

-And then, to my surprise, when my "reluctant reader" did pick up books, what he chose surprised me: there were endless fact books that he'd pore over for hours, and these were slowly followed by classics like Swallows and Amazons and Swallowdale (aged 8), Willard Price's adventures in the wild and some Michael Morpurgo (at 9), His Dark Materials by Philip Pullman (at 10), and more recently, to my amazement, Yuval Noah Harari's Sapiens (at 11).
+And then, to my surprise, when my "reluctant reader" did pick up books, what he chose surprised me: there were endless fact books and these were slowly followed by classics like Swallows and Amazons and Swallowdale (aged 8), Willard Price's adventures in the wild and some Michael Morpurgo (at 9), His Dark Materials by Philip Pullman (at 10), and more recently, to my amazement, Yuval Noah Harari's Sapiens (at 11).
 That's quite a catalogue for a reluctant reader.
-With this kind of evidence in front of you, ladies and gentlemen of the jury, you should never give up.
+Even if it comes much later, with this kind of evidence of the power of encouragement, you should never give up.
 My reluctant reader doesn't read voraciously, but ... he reads!
 Hallelujah!

 My belief is that when there is a reluctant reader in the house, any reading is good.
 And while they will be encouraged to read fiction at school, and you shouldn't give up here, if they want to read non-fiction books, let them!